jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Demo-1-Federate-JFrog-Platform-Deployment/README.md

-# LAB 0 - Federate JFrog Platform Deployment
+# Demo 1 - Federate JFrog Platform Deployment

-The aim of this lab is to federate platforms (JFrog Platform Deployment and Edge nodes) with the main JFrog platform and set up Access Federation.
+The aim of this demo is to federate platforms (JFrog Platform Deployment and Edge nodes) with the main JFrog platform and set up Access Federation.

 This lab is a pre-requisite to Lab1 and Lab2 where you will actually use: